biopragmatics/semra/src/semra/templates/config-summary.md

 Mappings are licensed according to their primary resources.
 These are explicitly annotated in the SSSOM file on each row (when available) and on the mapping set level in the Neo4j graph database artifacts.
+All original mappings produced by SeMRA are licensed under CC0-1.0.